 In Tokyo, Akihabara is the main area whereas Ikebukuro is the more female-aimed area (featuring butler cafés instead of the infamous maid cafés; we skipped both).
 And Odaibo is where you’ll find the life-size Gundam statue which lights up in the dark, so make sure to go in the evening.
 In Osaka, Den Den Town is like a mini Akihabara with less sensory overload and still awesome merchandise to spend all your yen on.

 Go stamp collecting!
 There are many kinds of stamps including pilgrimage stamps from temples called goshuin for which you need a special harmonica-paper book.
 However, I didn’t feel comfortable turning something spiritual into a tourist souvenir.

 So instead, I did get one of these pretty books but sought out tourist-aimed stamps at different attractions as well as specific “eki stamps” at various train (eki) stations.
 All the JR stations in Tokyo have one for sure, but outside of Tokyo or on different lines than those run by JR – you can’t tell!
 Discovering where they are is half the fun though.
 Just go up to the train personnel booth and point at your book asking, “Is there an eki stamp here?” and they’ll point you in the right direction if there is.
 If you need to get an idea of where to go first, here’s a list to get you started: happy hunting!

 What about the food?!

 So I’ve already covered quite a bit of our Japan experiences, but I’ve reserved one of the most important aspects of our travels for a blog post of its very own: the food!
-Will be posted soon, continue reading at your own peril of getting hungry…
+Continue reading at your own peril of getting hungry…